 Check your lease.
 If you are supposed to pay the utilities under your lease, keep paying them.
 If you have a shared utility meter, see our fact sheet, Shared Utility Meters.

-If you live in a 1-4 family building, you have the option to take over the gas and electric accounts in your name.
+If you live in a 1-4 family building, you have the choice to take over the gas and electric accounts in your name.
 You are NOT responsible for putting down a deposit or paying any late charges or fees that belong to the landlord.
-You need to send your landlord a copy of the receipt showing the amount you paid, then you can take that amount out of your next month’s rent.
+Send your landlord a copy of the receipt showing the amount you paid.
+Then you can take that amount out of your next month’s rent.

-Another option is to file a rent escrow or emergency relief case against your landlord.
+Another thing you can do is to file a rent escrow or emergency relief case against your landlord.
 Ask a judge to make your landlord pay the bill or cancel your lease.
 There is more information on all of these options in our fact sheet, Utility Shutoffs When the Landlord Owes the Bill.

 The bank is sometimes interested in making sure that the property does not fall apart during the redemption period, since they are the new owner.
 If the building doesn’t have heat, water, electricity, or other important utilities, you may be able to get the bank to pay the utility service.